ssmirr/appdev-chapters/sample_data.md

 To install the gem we need to run `bundle install` in a Terminal.

 Now in our `sample_data` task, we will have to put `require 'faker'` at the top of our task after the task name.

 ```
 require 'faker'
 ```

-After this, we have all the power to update our `sample_data` file once again.
+After this, we have the power to update our `sample_data` file once again.
 Let's look at what our file might look like after adding the `faker` gem.

 ```
 25.times do